SM2G/sm2g.github.io/_posts/2019-01-20-conduct-interview.md

 * *What happens when you type an URL into a web browser?*
 * *Explain NAT*
+* *Any technical question that might be relevant for the position to fill...*

 You can also add some logic questions.